Cray-HPE/docs-csm/operations/resiliency/Resiliency_Testing_Procedure.md

    ncn# kubectl get pods -o wide -A | grep -Ev 'Running|Completed'
    ```

 * Note which pods are running on an NCN that will be taken down (as well as the total number of pods running).
-Here is an example that shows the listing of pods running on `ncn-w001`:
+The following is an example that shows the listing of pods running on `ncn-w001`:

    ```bash
    ncn# kubectl get pods -o wide -A | grep ncn-w001 | awk '{print $2}'